2018 celebrates 100 years of the vote for women, yet global barriers still prevent women from using their vote.

 What will YOU do to help change this?

-Together they are uniting to support global voting equality and raising funds to bring the ability to vote to voiceless women all over the world.
+Together we are uniting to support global voting equality and raising funds to bring the ability to vote to women all over the world.

 What will you do to join the movement?
 Every deed counts…

-Enter the British 10k race as an individual or as a team and fundraise for UN Women’s work to give women around the world the ability to participate in elections, run for office, and exercise their fundamental right.
+Enter the British 10k race as an individual or as a team and fundraise for UN Women to give women around the world the ability to participate in elections, run for office, and exercise their fundamental right.

 Please visit our Eventbrite page where you will find further instructions and information.